seba-wetzel/printf/README.md

 ```

 **Due to genaral security reasons it is highly recommended to use `snprintf` (with the max buffer size as `count` parameter) only.**
-`sprintf` has no buffer limitation, so when necessary - use it with care!
+`sprintf` has no buffer limitation, so when needed - use it with care!

 ## Format specifiers